MosesSupposes/Purescript-By-Example/text/chapter6.md

 [1,2,3,4,5,6]
 ```

-The `purescript-monoid` package provides many examples of monoids and semigroups, which we will use in the rest of the book.
+The `purescript-prelude` package provides many examples of monoids and semigroups, which we will use in the rest of the book.

 ### Foldable